 Handmade cookpot with rounded body and short everted rim.
 The thick walls are lumpy on both interior and exterior, more so on interior.
 If a wheel was used at all in making this piece, that was not taken as an opportunity to create smooth surfaces.
 There is a single band of incised waves with sharp peaks and lean slightly to the left; they recall waves breaking on a beach on in a windy sea.
 Narrow pre-firing incisions overlie this wave; it is unclear to what extent those are intentional as they are irregular in placement in respect to the wavy line.

 Fabric, firing, and surface description

 Coarse fabric with many large angular light chunks and tiny bits.
-The surface ranges in patches from light red where thin wash is extant to brownish red where slip is thinner; there are patches of ash, perhaps from use.
-The interior is thinly encrusted but seems to thinly washed and fired to reddish-brown.
+The surface ranges in patches from light red where thin wash is extant to brownish red where slip is thinner; there are patches of scorching, perhaps from use.
+The interior is thinly encrusted but seems to be thinly washed and fired to reddish brown.

 KenchreaiIV, p.
 144, no. RC 98, fig. 13 (B. Adamsheck: “4th century or later“)